 - Claws growing to excess and curling in the paw pad

-- Claws regularly shattering and breaking at minimal impact
+- Claws regularly shattering and breaking with minimal impact

-Some of the everyday activities that your cat will use their claws for include:
+Cat claws are a versatile part of the feline anatomy.
+Your cat’s claws serve multiple purposes.
+Some of the everyday activities that your cat will use his claws include:

 - Self-defense.
 Your cat’s claws are the first line of defense against predators.
-Cats also use claws for protection from neighborhood felines with designs on their territory.
+Cats also use claws for protection from neighborhood felines who have designs on their territory.

 - Balance and Poise.
 Humans rarely walk on tiptoes, but we’d struggle to balance without them.
 The same applies to cats and their claws.